Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Proof of Theorem

 This imposes $b \le \frac14$ to succeed the trilinear estimate and hence, we show \eqref{eq:fail} when $b > \frac14$.

-We now construct an example when $b \le \frac14$ and focus on the case that $|\tau - n^5|$ is too much smaller than the maximum modulation.
+We now construct an example when $b \le \frac14$.
+To do this, let us focus on the case when $|\tau - n^5|$ is much smaller than the maximum modulation.
 In this case, we may assume that $|\tau_1-n_1^5|$ is the maximum modulation by symmetry among modulations.
 Set

 and

 From the duality, it suffices to consider

 where